-A small boy who believed he was Batman also lived in the household.
-It was nearly impossible to separate costume and character from the child.
-I was the guest in a house-of-many-levels with a miniature black caped, masked action hero and his parents.
-At his French pre-school, Brady acquired a perfect accent that I can only dream about for myself.
-And, like everyone in Brussels, he adored pommes frites.

 A four-year-old boy who believed he was Batman lived in the household.
 It was impossible to separate costume and character from the child.
 So his parents lived with a masked, black caped action hero.
 At pre-school, Brady acquired a perfect French accent.
 And, like everyone in Brussels, he adored pommes frites.